 The 62 credits required in this program may be completed through full- or part-time attendance.
 Students complete many of the same major courses as required in the certificate program, in addition to hospitality cost control, business math, a Microsoft Office course, electives in social/behavioral sciences, physical/life sciences electives, economics and humanities/fine arts electives.
 Future managers organize a hospitality portfolio in this program and may choose to complete an internship as an elective.

 Students in this school's programs gain experience through partnerships with metropolitan Chicago restaurants and hotels.
 The hospitality faculty is comprised of 4 full-time members in addition to adjunct instructors.

-Bachelor of Science in Hospitality and Tourism Management, Concentration in Restaurant/Food Service Management
+Bachelor of Science in Hospitality and Tourism Management

 This hospitality program requires 120 credits in a combination of general education courses, hospitality management courses and electives.
 Required courses include accounting, office management, food/beverage management, law, hospitality methods/research, organizational development, marketing and a senior project.
-Course options in this concentration include food/beverage controls, purchasing, restaurant/food service management and wine/liquor/beverage management.
+Overall, there are 5 concentrations for the bachelor's degree: lodging management, event management, food and beverage management, sports hospitality and tourism administration.

 Master of Science in Hospitality/Tourism Management

 Degree completion requires a minimum 30 hours of graduate courses, including at least 1 graduate seminar, upper-level electives and a master's project or graduate thesis.
 Core courses include issues/trends in hospitality/tourism management, applied research methods, management theories, operation analysis and organizational development.
 Aspiring restaurant managers may benefit from choosing the food and beverage graduate seminar.
 This program can be taken part-time or full-time.
 There is also a fast-track online option.

 Other School Options